How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 Interviewing

-After you submit the forms, you have to contact the BOI within ten working days to make an appointment for an interview.
+After you submit the forms, the BOI should contact you within ten working days to make an appointment for an interview.

 You should prepare and dress formally for all interviews.

 The interview is usually a one-on-one interview with the BOI officer in charge of your account.
-But it could involve other BOI officer.
+But it could involve other BOI officers.

-The interview helps the BOI provides an opportunity for the BOI to ask you questions about your company and clarify any points that weren’t clear in your application.
+During the interview, BOI mainly wants to ask you questions about your company and clarify any points that weren’t clear in your application.

 In addition to the first interview with the BOI officer, you may have a second interview with related government organizations.
 The second interview is usually more intimidating than the first one.